 Not all inspectors are the same.

 TREC standards require an inspector to sample a random number of outlets, windows, etc. I will check every outlet, every window, every door, every square inch of the property.
-My inspections last from 3 to 4 hours.
+Our inspections last from 90 minutes to 3 to 4 hours depending on size, age and condition of the home.
 Other inspectors are in and out in 30 to 45 minutes.

 My Full Inspections include: